shakedvaknin/SV-207472697_OC-206713711_SR-final-project/README.md

 # SRCNN-final-project
-final project of Deep Learning course for image proccessing
+Final project of Deep Learning course for image proccessing.
+This code compare SRCNN vanilla model to 2 modelsthat we created on our own based on SRCNN and VDSR models.

-this code has written by ofek cohen and shaked vaknin. before running this code, ensure all packages are installed. requirment file will be added later.
+This notebook has written by Ofek cohen and Shaked vaknin.